dazuma/toys/toys/docs/guide.md

 If your `run` method raises an exception, Toys will display the exception and exit with a nonzero code.

-Finally, you may also define any additional methods you choose.
+Finally, you may also define additional methods within the tool.
 These are available to be called by your `run` method, and can be used to decompose your tool implementation.